DIPlib/diplib/DIPthoughts.md

 `IsAtEnd` tests for `pointer_ == nullptr`.

+There will be other iterators:

-**TODO**: How do we do joint iterators, that iterate over two images at once?
+ - A joint iterator, that iterates over two images at once.
 Doing two separate iterators is less efficient, as the increment operator is not trivial and would do some repeated computations when jointly iterating over two images.

        ImageJointIterator( Image const& image1, Image const& image2, ... );
        it.first(), it.second()

-**TODO**: The other problem with this implementation of the iterator is that it doesn't allow for generic data types, the image data type needs to be known at compile time.
+ - A generic iterator, that is not templated and determines data type at run time.
-An alternative implementation would be generic, like `dip::NDLoop` is, but the dereference operator would not exist.
+   The dereference operator would not exist.
 One would instead need to do `*(float*)it.Pointer()`.
-This is not pretty.
-It's better to stick the templated iterator in a templated function, using our overloading scheme.
-Or use the frameworks.
+This is not pretty!

 ### Neighborhood lists